Buying digital products and services for government

 Volume sourcing arrangements

 Volume sourcing arrangements let the government use its buying power to get better prices and terms and conditions.
-We use this approach for commonly used products and services from suppliers such as IBM, Microsoft, SAP and Concur.
+We use this approach for commonly used products and services from suppliers such as AWS, IBM, Microsoft, SAP and Concur

 We’re working on setting up new volume sourcing arrangements to help government agencies save money on other products and services.

-We’ll provide more information on our news and blogs page when we set them up.Back to top
+We’ll provide more information on our news and blogs page when we set up new arrangements.Back to top

 How to buy digital products and services